meri-leeworthy/meri-garden-astro/src/posts/Galois - Counter Mode.md

 ---
-aliases:
+aliases: 'Galois/Counter Mode,GCM'
-  - Galois/Counter Mode
+title: 'Galois - Counter Mode'
-  - GCM
+slug: 'galois-counter-mode'
 ---

 ## Wikipedia:

 In cryptography, Galois/Counter Mode (GCM)[1] is a mode of operation for symmetric-key cryptographic block ciphers which is widely adopted for its performance.
 GCM throughput rates for state-of-the-art, high-speed communication channels can be achieved with inexpensive hardware resources.[2]